-Jukku Kielsen and his companion reached the top of Ukkusissat just at the same time as the much talked about meeting between Greenland, Denmark and the USA ended.
+Jukku Kielsen and his companion reached the summit of Ukkusissat just at the same time as the much-discussed meeting between Greenland, Denmark and the USA ended.

-They began the ascent on Wednesday at one o'clock, and after two hours of climbing they finally reached the top - just as the sun was coming out.
+They began the ascent at one o'clock on Wednesday, and after two hours of climbing, they finally reached the summit – just as the sun rose.

-- When I raised our flag, I was close to tears in my eyes.
+– When I raised our flag, I was close to tears.
 When the sun came out and shone on us, it was incredibly beautiful.
-It was both moving and uplifting, Jukku said with a deep sigh from the top of Ukkusissat.
+It was both moving and uplifting, said Jukku with a deep sigh from the top of Ukkusissat.

 A dangerous route

-We spoke to Jukku before he took the trip, and he told us that he had gotten the idea to raise the flag on Ukkusissat in Nuuk in response to the events between Greenland and the United States.
+We spoke with Jukku before he made the trip, and he told us that he had the idea to raise the flag at Ukkusissat in Nuuk in response to the events between Greenland and the United States.

 The route can be compared to Greenland's difficult situation.